-To make things easier, the Meyers-Briggs breaks people’s personalities down into four different pairs of qualities.
+To make things easier, the Myers-Briggs breaks people’s personalities down into four different pairs of qualities.
 Specifically, these pairs are extroversion and introversion, sensing or intuition, thinking or feeling, and perceiving or judging.

-With these four pairs the Meyers-Briggs has formulated 16 different personality profiles to broadly fit the numerous personality types.
+With these four pairs the Myers-Briggs has formulated 16 different personality profiles to broadly fit the numerous personality types.